-- Do you have enough trailer spaces for every horse on your property? - If no, what is your solution to this problem? - Evacuate extra extra early so you can make multiple trips? - Phone a friend? - Which horses do you take first? - Where do you leave horses in case you can't make it back? - If you go out of town during fire season, leave your rig gassed up, hitched up and ready to go! - Leave keys somewhere safe and accessible - Especially if you are at a boarding facility - If you have to evacuate yourself and your horses from the same fire, how will you manage that? - EVACUATE EARLY EVACUATE EARLY EVACUATE EARLY
+- Do you have enough trailer spaces for every horse on your property? - If you go out of town during fire season, leave your rig gassed up, hitched up and ready to go! - If you have to evacuate yourself and your horses from the same fire, how will you manage that?